Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs

 Corollary~\ref{c-1} extends the aforementioned results for {\sc Feedback Vertex Set} on $sP_2$-free graphs and $(sP_1+P_3)$-free graphs.
-In Section~\ref{s-ect} we observe that as a direct consequence of a more general result~\cite{ACPRS21}, {\sc Even Cycle Transversal} is polynomial-time solvable for $P_5$-free graphs.
-There we also prove that {\sc Even Cycle Transversal} is \NP-complete for graphs of large girth and for line graphs, and consequently, for $H$-free graphs where $H$ contains a cycle or a claw.
+In Section~\ref{s-ect} we prove that {\sc Even Cycle Transversal} is \NP-complete for graphs of large girth and for line graphs, and consequently, for $H$-free graphs where $H$ contains a cycle or a claw.
 Hence, {\sc Feedback Vertex Set} and {\sc Even Cycle Transversal} behave similarly on $H$-free graphs, subject to a number of open cases, which we listed in Table~\ref{t-table}.

 \Tstrut{\rule{0pt}{2.6ex}} \Bstrut{\rule[-0.9ex]{0pt}{0pt}}